Illinois Dementia & Memory Care Facilities

 • Urbana - $161 per day

-Other notable affordable memory care locations include Coles county and Saline county, with daily dementia care costs of $152 and $154 respectively.
+Other notable affordable memory care locations include Coles county and Saline county, with daily memory care costs of $152 and $154 respectively.
 Not sure which option is right for you?
-Call 888 989-7961 for help with finding Illinois memory care communities for your loved one.
+Call 888 989-7961 for assistance with finding Illinois memory care communities for your loved one.

 20 Memory Care Homes in Illinois